 Please, make sure you read the requirements before applying : master the fundamental concepts from evolutionary biology, basic ecology concepts, have some notions of quantitative and population genetics, basic notions of animal behaviour (behavioural ecology), and a fair level of biostatistics (descriptive and analytical statistics).

-Send an e-mail addressed to professor Frank Cézilly (email@example.com) with your detailed CV and describe the classes you followed in your previous/current degree (the description can usually be found on a syllabus or your university website).
+Send an e-mail addressed to professor Frank Cézilly (firstname.lastname@example.org) with your detailed CV and include a small description of the classes you took in your previous/current degree (the description can usually be found on a syllabus or your university website).

 If this first application is validated, you will receive a second application form from the BEWM master teaching team.

 For more information, please check the tab “Application”.